Representation Uncertainty in Self-Supervised Learning as Variational Inference: Experiments

-\textbf{Relation to image augmentation}; We investigate how image augmentations affect uncertainty.
-We use the validation dataset of ImageNette.
-We also prepare image augmentations for \textit{blur}, \textit{color jitter}, \textit{flip}, \textit{grayscale} and \textit{random crop}.
+We investigate how image augmentations affect uncertainty.
+We use the validation dataset of ImageNet100.
+We also prepare image augmentations for \textit{blur}, \textit{color jitter}, \textit{grayscale}, and \textit{random crop}.
 The random crop scale for \textit{random crop} is set from 0.05 to 1.0.
-For each image, we performed five augmentations and calculated the average of concentration $\kappa$ estimated by the pretrained model for each augmentation.
-Fig~\ref{fig:unc_aug_boxplot} shows the boxplot of concentration $\kappa$ for each augmentation.
-The variance of the $\kappa$ of \textit{random crop} is larger than that of other augmentations.
-Fig~\ref{fig:crop_examples} shows the examples of images that applied \textit{random crop}.
-The \textit{random crop} can completely exclude objects important for latent variable estimation from the input view, as in the examples in the right column.
-It can also generate a view with only important objects for latent variable estimation, as in the examples in the center column.
-These phenomena seem to be the reason why the variance of $\kappa$ is larger at the \textit{random crop}.
+We perform five augmentations for each image and calculate the average concentration $\kappa$ estimated by the pre-trained model for each augmentation.
+The results are shown in Table~\ref{tab:unc_aug_mean}.
+The variance of the $\kappa$ of the \textit{random crop} is greater, and its mean value is less than those of other augmentations.
+Fig.~\ref{fig:crop_examples} shows examples of images that applied \textit{random crop}.
+This result shows $\kappa$ of images excluding important objects by cropping is low.
+Therefore, \textit{random crop} is considered to have a more significant impact on $\kappa$ than the other augmentations.